 Cremation and Bone Ritual

-Cremation is one of the central elements in Japanese funerals.
+Cremation is one of the central elements of Japanese funerals.
 After about an hour in the crematorium, family members participate in a unique ritual: using hashi (chopsticks), they pass the remaining bones among themselves, starting from the feet and ending at the head.
 This gesture symbolizes unity and respect, but also reinforces the emotional bond between loved ones.

-Tombstones and Cemeteries in Japan
+Tombs and Cemeteries in Japan

 • A space for incense and flowers;

-• An underground crypt for the ashes;
+• A subterranean crypt for the ashes;

-• Messages engraved in stone, including the family name and often family symbols or crests (kamon).
+• Messages engraved in stone, including the family name and often symbols or family crests (kamon).

 Modern Cemetery in Japan